Owen-kc/ComputationalTheory/README.md

 ### Step 4: Start Jupyter notebook

-You can start the jupyter notebook you can run the following command:
+To start the jupyter notebook you can run the following command:
 ```
 jupyter notebook
 ```